We may earn income from advertising links in this post. Please read our Disclosure Statement for details.

 Here are a few of the design highlights you’ll experience when visiting Ireland.

 Dreamy Doors in Dublin

 The city of Dublin happens to be home to one of the world’s best-preserved stretches of Georgian architecture.
-Built during the 18th century during a period of prosperity, the Irish gentry built elegant Georgian terraces ( we call them townhouses) built around handsome squares and parks.
+Built during the 18th century during a period of prosperity, the Irish gentry built elegant Georgian terraces (in North America we call them townhouses) built around handsome squares and parks.